Sierra Nevada University

 Sierra Nevada University (SNU) was a private university in Incline Village, Nevada, in the Sierras.
 It was governed by a seven-member board of trustees who were locally elected.
-In 2022, it was announced that the school would no longer be independent and would be merged into the University of Nevada, Reno system.
+In 2022, it was announced that the school would no longer be independent and would be merged into the University of Nevada, Reno.

 History

 Founded in 1969, Sierra Nevada College was accredited by the Northwest Commission on Colleges and Universities.
 Prior to 2020, the institution was known as Sierra Nevada College.
 In the summer of 2019, Dr. Ed Zschau became the interim president of Sierra Nevada University and, among other initiatives, spearheaded the change in the institution's name.
-It was announced in July 2021 that the Sierra Nevada University is being merged into the University of Nevada, Reno over a period of years.
+It was announced in July 2021 that the Sierra Nevada University is being merged into the University of Nevada, Reno.
 Certain programs, courses and professors of Sierra Nevada University would be kept by the University of Nevada Reno.
-On July 21, 2022, the university formally ceased operations and became the Wayne L. Prim Campus at the University of Nevada, Reno at Lake Tahoe.
+On July 21, 2022, the university formally ceased operations and became the Wayne L. Prim Campus at UNR.
+A teach-out process is occurring for SNU students who did not want to transfer to Reno, but otherwise enrollment of UNR students at the Lake Tahoe campus has been minimal, with zero students in 2023 and seven students in 2024.